-Dennis Hill Harm Reduction Center, Milwaukee, reduced the no-show rate to treatment sessions from 52% to 46% using a 'fish bowl' raffle incentive.
-The center also reduced no-shows to the intake appointment from 50% to 37% bydoing special reminder calls.
+Dennis Hill Harm Reduction Center, Milwaukee, reduced the no-show rate to treatment sessions from 52 percent to 46 percent using a "fish bowl" raffle incentive.
+The center also reduced no-shows to the intake appointment from 50 percent to 37 percent bydoing special reminder calls.

 Door County Department of Community Programs, Sturgeon Bay, reduced wait times from 150 days to 14 days and increased admissions from 11 per month to 14 per month by streamlining the intake process, implementing a client screening process, starting an orientation group, and expediting client flow.

-Family Service of Madison reduced outpatient appointment no-shows from 33% to 21% by using a signed contract with clients and asking clients after each appointment to verbally commit to the next appointment.
+Family Service of Madison reduced outpatient appointment no-shows from 33 percent to 21 percent by using a signed contract with clients and asking clients after each appointment to verbally commit to the next appointment.

-Family Services of Northeast Wisconsin, Inc., Green Bay, increased attendance across three groups from 55% to 73% by offering small gift incentives ($5 value) to clients for attending three consecutive group sessions.
+Family Services of Northeast Wisconsin, Inc., Green Bay, increased attendance across three groups from 55 percent to 73 percent by offering small gift incentives ($5 value) to clients for attending three consecutive group sessions.

-Franciscan Skemp Healthcare, La Crosse, reduced intake appointment no-showsfor one clinician from 34% to 4%, reduced wait times, and increased revenue bychanging their scheduling processes so that clients could obtain an intakeappointment within 72 hours after making the request.
+Franciscan Skemp Healthcare, La Crosse, reduced intake appointment no-shows for one clinician from 34 percent to 4 percent, reduced wait times, and increased revenue by changing their scheduling processes so that clients could obtain an intake appointment within 72 hours after making the request.

-Genesis Behavioral Services, West Bend, increased the percentage of client co-pays collected from 37% to 92% by developing a weekly payment tracking form and having Counselors collect client co-pay fees at the front desk prior to the start of group.
+Genesis Behavioral Services, West Bend, increased the percentage of client co-pays collected from 37 percent to 92 percent by developing a weekly payment tracking form and having counselors collect client co-pay fees at the front desk prior to the start of group.
 Genesis increased their revenue from a deficit of $13,000 to a surplus of $17,900.

-Human Development Center, Superior, reduced the no-show rate for assessment appointments from 42% to 26% using a mailed invitation and introduction letter from the counselor and increased admissions from 22 per month to 39 per month through special contacts with payers and referrers.
+Human Development Center, Superior, reduced the no-show rate for assessment appointments from 42 percent to 26 percent using a mailed invitation and introduction letter from the counselor and increased admissions from 22 per month to 39 per month through special contacts with payers and referrers.

-Jackie Nitschke Center, Green Bay, reduced no-shows to the initial intake appointment from 36% to 19% using motivational interviewing techniques during the initial phone contact with the client, adopting a universal schedule, and making reminder calls.
+Jackie Nitschke Center, Green Bay, reduced no-shows to the initial intake appointment from 36 percent to 19 percent using motivational interviewing techniques during the initial phone contact with the client, adopting a universal schedule, and making reminder calls.

-With an emphasis on the Hispanic population, La Casa de Esperanza, Waukesha, reduced no-shows to intake from 23% to 9% by instituting reminder calls.
+La Casa de Esperanza, Waukesha, reduced no-shows to intake from 23 percent to 9 percent by instituting reminder calls.

-Lutheran Social Services' Womens Way, Eau Claire, increased retention to the4th appointment from 42% to 61% by getting clients admitted to services quicker, using reminder calls and offering client incentives.
-Womens Way has also increased monthly referrals from 6/month to 14/month by sending an e-mail to all potential referrers and other referrer contacts.
+Lutheran Social Services' Womens Way, Eau Claire, increased retention to the fourth appointment from 42 percent to 61 percent by getting clients admitted to services quicker, using reminder calls and offering client incentives.
+Womens Way has also increased monthly referrals from 6 per month to 14 per month by sending an email to all potential referrers and other referrer contacts.

-Meta House, Milwaukee, reduced no-shows to intake appointments among women referred by Child Welfare agencies from 67% to 45% by confirming the referral with the client and addressing any barriers to attending the first appointment.
+Meta House, Milwaukee, reduced no-shows to intake appointments among women referred by Child Welfare agencies from 67 percent to 45 percent by confirming the referral with the client and addressing any barriers to attending the first appointment.

 Oakwood Clinical Associates, Ltd., Kenosha, reduced the waiting time from first contact to assessment from 15 days to 7 days by scheduling assessment appointments at first contact and offering same day or next day appointments.

-Polk County Human Service Department, Balsam Lake, achieved 100% retention to the 4th continuing care session by starting continuing care while the client was still in primary care.
+Polk County Human Service Department, Balsam Lake, achieved 100 percent retention to the fourth continuing care session by starting continuing care while the client was still in primary care.

-Racine Psychological Services, Inc., Racine, decreased their wait-time to first appointment from 17 days to 7 days by adding one group during the week and attempting to fill cancelled OWI assessment appointments.
+Racine Psychological Services, Inc., Racine, decreased their wait-time to first appointment from 17 days to 7 days by adding one group during the week and attempting to fill canceled OWI assessment appointments.

 Rock Valley Community Programs, Janesville, decreased their wait list from 60 people to 24 by double-booking intake appointments on Tuesday mornings and Thursday afternoons.